scalameta/metals/docs/editors/overview.md

 the editor.

 ## Diagnostics

+**✅**: Diagnostics are correctly published on compile.

+**Escaped newlines**: Multi-line diagnostic are slightly difficult to read since newlines are escaped into `^@` characters.

+**Single buffer**: Diagnostics are only published for the current buffer so compile errors are lost for unopened files.

 Compile errors are reported as red squiggles in the editor.
 Compilation is triggered on file save for the build target (project/module) containing the